digitalstuart/kenmare-car-share/README.md

 ### Acknowledgements

 Code Institute tutor Tim Nelson was a very wise and patient man as he helped me learn and navigate the worlds of MongoDB, Python, Jinja and Flask.
+Likewise, my project mentor Aaron Sinnott was a lifesaver with helping me understand how to get show/hide functionality with Jinja auto-generated elements.
 Thanks also to members of the 'Kenmare Community Chat' Facebook page for being the inspiration behind this project!